2021-22 Theme: Change

 Curriculum

 Choir students explore basic music theory, music history, music of different cultures/genres, and learn proper singing technique.
 All students are expected to attend concerts and events, with the exception of emergencies.
 The choir curriculum requires a team effort and good behavior is part of this requirement.
 Students work together, laugh, and sing.
 It is a musical adventure each and every year.
-Middle school choir classes further develop their singing technique and participate in a musical theater performance in the spring.

 Mandatory Events